Options for Students

 - Document the incident that has occurred, but pursue no further action.

 A alleged victim may report the incident to one or more of the above but decide not to proceed further.
-However, an anonymous report about the incident (date, time, location) will be shared with the Dean of Students, Deputy Title IX Coordinator, and University Police to ensure that accurate sexual misconduct records are kept.
+However, a confidential report about the incident (date, time, location) will be shared with the Dean of Students, Deputy Title IX Coordinator, and University Police to ensure that accurate sexual misconduct records are kept.
 The College may take all reasonable steps to investigate and respond to the complaint consistent with the alleged victim’s request in an effort to prevent similar incidents.
 Please be advised that a request to remain anonymous may limit the College’s ability to take actions on an alleged victim’s report.